nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * Reduces coupling.
     * Cons:
-        * Repeated code and increased difficult for maintence when there is a need to update the calculation algorithm.
+        * Repeated code and increased difficult for maintenance when there is a need to update the calculation algorithm.

 Alternative 1 was chosen because the pros of implementing alternative 1 outweighs the cons derived from it.
 By having an abstracted `FeeUtil` method, we will only need to update the methods in `FeeUtil` which will have a rippling effect to the rest of the features that uses this method.
+This allows the UI to make use of the `FeeUtil` methods when calculating the
-Although there is increased coupling, however, with proper testing in place, we could mitigate the risk as we ensure that changes in the `FeeUtil` method do not unintentionally changes the behaviour of the other feature.
+3 months fees as well.
+Although this results in increased coupling, with proper testing in place, we could mitigate the risk as we ensure that changes in the `FeeUtil` method do not unintentionally changes the behaviour of the other feature.

 --------------------------------------------------------------------------------------------------------------------